 So what exercise should I do?
 For adults the recommendation is 150 minutes of moderate aerobic activity per week, or 75 minutes of vigorous aerobic activity per week, and strength exercises on two or more days per week.

 Moderate aerobic would be defined as exercise, such as brisk walking or cycling, that allows you, while you participate, to talk but not sing.
 Vigorous exercise would be defined as exercise such as jogging, running or taking part in sport that causes you to breathe fast, and during which talking would be difficult.
 Strengthening exercise would be defined as lifting weights, and doing exercises with your own bodyweight such as push-ups or sit-ups, or yoga.

-So please check out the resources via NHS Choices, there is lots of info and advice on this and other aspects of exercise and health.
+So please check out the resources via NHS.uk website, there is lots of info and advice on this and other aspects of exercise and health.